nvidia-holoscan/holoscan-sdk/docs/holoscan_operators_extensions.md

 ### GXF Holoscan Wrapper

 The `gxf_holoscan_wrapper` extension includes the `holoscan::gxf::OperatorWrapper` codelet.
-It is used as a utility base class to wrap a holoscan operator to interface with the GXF framework.
+It is used as a utility base class to wrap a Holoscan operator to interface with the GXF framework.

 Learn more about it in the [Using Holoscan Operators in GXF Applications](gxf/gxf_wrap_holoscan_op.md) section.